stacksgov/sips/sips/sip-006/sip-006-runtime-cost-assessment.md

 (a*X+b)
 ```

-where X is the size of the input.
+X := the size of the input.

 ## Memory Model and Limits